iluwatar/java-design-patterns/specification/README.md

 ---
+title: "Specification Pattern in Java: Enhancing Business Rules with Decoupled Logic"
-title: Specification
+shortTitle: Specification
+description: "Dive deep into the Specification design pattern in Java, a strategic solution for encapsulating business rules.
+Learn how to implement, combine, and apply this pattern effectively in your software development projects."
 category: Behavioral
 language: en
 tag:
   - Business
   - Domain
   - Encapsulation
   - Enterprise patterns
   - Extensibility
 ---

 ## Also known as